elasticrash/GeoExtGenericApp/README.md

 - Stores in Cookie a Guid to identify each client instance
 - Spring mvc/rest framework added
 - Show/Hide Layers (Layer Visibility is stored per user in the database layer)
+- Select Areas and Layers Save them to db and download them later as Shapefiles
+- Choose and Hide Tools

 *Work on progress*
-- A Java BackEnd with ~~SQLite~~ PostgreSQL
+- A more complete Java BackEnd
 - Sql Scripts for building the database
-- Select Areas and Layers Save them to db and download them later as Shapefiles (almost there still got a couple of bugs)
+- Add/Search Metadata

 *Comming Soon*
-- Add/Remove Layers
+- Feature Editing

 *Distant Future*
 - Search GeonetWork
-- Choose and Hide Tools
-- Add/Search Metadata from ~~SQLite~~  PostgreSQL db
+- Networks
+- Topology

 [follow me at twitter](http://twitter.com/CodenTonic).